Linux Dev. Environment#

 disabled in the BIOS of the physical machine.
 Have a look

-it might proide messages supporting this.
+at dmesg it might proide messages supporting this.

 Setup qemu-guest / virtual machine for testing#